denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^24]: Richard Lee and Roy Worrall, Symposium on Electronic Composition in Printing (Washington, DC: National Bureau of Standards, 1968), 48.

-[^25]: Daniel et al., Magnetic Recording;

-Engel, “1888-1988”;

-Poulsen, “Method of Recording”;

-Oberlin Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”;
+[^25]: See *Magnetic Recording: The First 100 Years* edited by Eric Daniel, Denis Mee, and Mark Clark (New York: Wiley-IEEE Press, 1998); Friedrich Engel, “1888-1988: A Hundred Years of Magnetic Sound Recording,” *Journal of the Audio Engineering Society* 36, no. 3 (March 1, 1988): 170–78; Valdemar Poulsen, "Method of Recording and Reproducing Sounds or Signals," patent US661619A, filed July 8, 1899, and issued November 13, 1900; Oberlin Smith, “Some Possible Forms of the Phonograph,” *The Electrical World* (September 8, 1888): 116–17; Heinz Thiele, “Magnetic Sound Recording in Europe up to 1945,” *Journal of the Audio Engineering Society* 36, no. 5 (May 1, 1988): 396–408;

-Vasic and Kurtas, Coding and Signal Processing.
+Bane Vasic and Erozan Kurtas, *Coding and Signal Processing for Magnetic Recording Systems* (CRC Press, 2004).

-[^26]: Camras, “Magnetic Recording Tapes,” 505.
+[^26]: Marvin Camras, “Magnetic Recording Tapes,” *Transactions of the American Institute of Electrical Engineers* 67, no. 1 (January 1948): 505.

-[^27]: Dee, “Magnetic Tape,” 1775.
+[^27]: R.H.
+Dee, “Magnetic Tape for Data Storage: An Enduring Technology,” *Proceedings of the IEEE* 96, no. 11 (November 2008): 1775.

-[^28]: Fankhauser, “Telegraphone,” 37-38.
+[^28]: Charles Fankhauser, “The Telegraphone,” *Journal of the Franklin Institute*, no. 167 (January 1909): 37–38.

 [^29]: Fankhauser, “Telegraphone,” 40.